basecamp/handbook/managers.md

    * maintaining general cohesion of team (via 1:1s, group hangs, etc.)
    * anticipating and addressing morale issues
    * keeping the pulse of the emotional well-being of team including workload, attachment to work, on the lookout for fatigue or burnout, team advocate
-   * constructively translating team feedback on overall company direction and morale to Executives
+   * translating team feedback on overall company direction and morale to Executives

 ## Individual Responsibilities
 * product work and communication